danielbrendel/hortusfox-web/README.md

 ## Contributing

-Please view the [contribution guidelines](CONTRIBUTING.md) if you intend to contribute to our repository.
+Please view the [contribution guidelines](CONTRIBUTING.md) if you intend to contribute to this repository.

 ## Security

-If you discover any security vulnerability, please refer to our [security guidelines](SECURITY.md) on how to proceed.
+If you discover any security vulnerability, please refer to the [security guidelines](SECURITY.md) on how to proceed.